SitecoreMVC/theBook/README.md

 If you like the idea, let's begin by putting together the [Table of Contents](https://github.com/SitecoreMVC/theBook/blob/master/table-of-content.md).
 This will work a bit like a *wiki*, but hopefully using Github and Markdown will facilitate things a bit.

-My name is Francesco Gallarotti {{[@gallarotti](https://www.twitter.com/gallarotti) on Twitter}} and I will be the host and administrator of the project.
+My name is Francesco Gallarotti ([@gallarotti](https://www.twitter.com/gallarotti) on Twitter) and I will be the host and administrator of the project.
 Please contact me if you have ideas and/or suggestions.
 And don't forget to share this project with all your colleagues and friends that could be interested in participating!

 Thank you!